openid/eKYC-IDA/openid-ida-verified-claims.md

 # Verified claims {#verified_claims}

 ## General
 This specification defines a generic mechanism to add verified claims to JSON-based assertions.
-It uses a container element, called `verified_claims`, to provide the claims recipient with a set of claims along with the respective metadata and verification evidence related to the verification of these claims.
-This way, claims recipients cannot mix up verified claims and unverified claims and accidentally process unverified claims as verified claims.
+It uses a container element, called `verified_claims`, to provide the claim recipient with a set of claims along with the respective metadata and verification evidence related to the verification of these claims.
+This way, claim recipients cannot mix up verified claims and unverified claims and accidentally process unverified claims as verified claims.

-The following example would assert to the claims recipient that the claims provider has verified the claims provided (`given_name` and `family_name`) according to an example trust framework `trust_framework_example`:
+The following example would assert to the claim recipient that the claim provider has verified the claims provided (`given_name` and `family_name`) according to an example trust framework `trust_framework_example`:

 <{{examples/response/verified_claims_simple.json}}